You want to make a difference to your community. To ensure your contribution has the most impact, you need to ask yourself a range of questions:

-Jane is a senior philanthropy specialist with significant experience and knowledge of the private wealth and not-for-profit sector.
+Jane joined Perpetual in 2011 and is a senior philanthropy specialist with significant experience and knowledge of the private wealth and not-for-profit sector.

-Jane provides support to families and individuals who wish to structure their giving and establish a charitable Foundation or Endowment.
-She also works closely with philanthropists to formulate giving strategies to ensure that their resources are utilised to achieve outcomes and make an impact in the communities in which they seek to support.
+Jane provides support to families and individuals who wish to create a legacy and structure their giving through the establishment of a charitable Foundation or Endowment.
+In doing this she also works closely with philanthropists to formulate giving strategies to ensure that their financial resources are best utilised to achieve outcomes and make an impact in the communities in which they seek to support.